William Parr (died 1483): Wives and children

 The eldest son, Sir Thomas Parr, was knighted and was sheriff of Northamptonshire in 1509; he was master of the wards and comptroller to Henry VIII.
 He was rich, owing to his succeeding, in 1512, to half the estates of his cousin, Lord FitzHugh, and also to his marriage with Maud Green, daughter and co-heiress of Sir Thomas Green of Boughton and Greens Norton in Northamptonshire.
 He died on 11 November 1517, and was buried in St. Ann, Blackfriars, London in an elaborate tomb which has since been destroyed.
 His widow died on 1 December 1531, and was buried beside him.
 Of their children, Catherine Parr, queen of Henry VIII, and William Parr (afterwards Marquess of Northampton), are separately noticed; while a daughter, Anne, married William Herbert, Earl of Pembroke.

 The second son of Sir William Parr was William, who was knighted on 25 December 1513, was sheriff of Northamptonshire in 1518 and 1522, and after his niece's Catherine Parr's promotion became her chamberlain.
 On 23 December 1543 he was created Baron Parr of Horton, Northamptonshire.
-He died on 10 September 1547, and was buried at Horton (for his tomb, see Bridges, Northamptonshire, i.
-370).
+He died on 10 September 1547, and was buried at Horton.
 By Mary, daughter of Sir William Salisbury, he left four daughters.

 A third son of Sir William Parr, named John, married Constance, daughter of Sir Henry Vere of Addington, Surrey.
 They had no issue.